April 28, 2022

 gold standard framework for supply chain

-Stage 1: Develop a supply chain engagement strategy
+Stage 1: Develop a supply chain engagement strategy to reduce upstream emissions

-Step 1: Identify (suppliers to engage)
+Step 1: Identify suppliers to engage with

 To develop a sustainable strategy, the company must first (1) identify the suppliers to engage with and then (2) formulate the strategy.